trivago/gollum/docs/src/gen/producer/awsKinesis.rst

 **RecordMessageDelimiter** (default: \n)

-  This value defines the string to delimit messages within a kinesis record.
+  This value defines the delimiter string to use between messages within a kinesis record.
   By default this parameter is set to "\n".